Connecticut Car Accident Settlement Process and Timeline

 This limit is almost never extended -- even if you have a pending claim with an insurance company -- so it is in your interest to speak to an attorney in order to ensure that you still have time to file a lawsuit if needed.
 An attorney is especially important in Connecticut due to the uncertainties in the time limit.

-Settlement agreements are nearly always final and binding, and without the advice of an attorney, you could end up with an insufficient amount to cover your injuries or you could even waive claims altogether.
-A free claim review from an experienced Connecticut car accident attorney can protect you from these mistakes and can prevent other issues, like missing a filing deadline that could end your case before it begins.
+Settlement agreements are nearly always final and binding; without the advice of an attorney, you could end up with an insufficient amount to cover your injuries or you could even waive claims altogether.
+An experienced Connecticut car accident attorney can protect you from these mistakes and prevent other issues.

 Contact a qualified attorney.